Towards Generalising Neural Implicit Representations: Tasks

 This scheme has the same effect as producing a Voronoi partitioning of the space inside the mesh.
 Points that lie outside the mesh, are considered to be background and therefore have no valid semantic class.
 The segmentation task then becomes predicting the label of a point inside the shape according to the nearest neighbour assignment.
 During both training and inference, we evaluate the semantic label task at the same locations as the reconstruction task.

-As well as segmentation, we also investigate the performance of our approach to the task of classification.
+As well as segmentation, we also investigate the performance of our approach in the task of classification.
 Unlike the segmentation task which requires the implicit code to encode information about the properties of spatial regions (similarly also with the reconstruction task), classification requires that the encodings allow simple classification networks to discriminate between them.
-Later experiments (see Sec.~\ref{sec:res:modelnet} and Sec.~\ref{sec:res:part}), show that the requirements classification has for the encodings are noticeably different to segmentation and reconstruction.
+Later experiments (Sec.~\ref{sec:res:modelnet} \& Sec.~\ref{sec:res:part}), show that the requirements classification has for the encodings are noticeably different to reconstruction.

 Our results show that implicit representations can be encouraged to be more representative of objects, rather than merely encoding their shape.
 We focus on two particular tasks that are common tasks, but expect that generalising the encodings over further tasks is likely to also be possible.